Take Part: Government Call for Evidence

 Read our dedicated briefing on why a ban would be unworkable and unsustainable, including:

-• The calls for restrictions on fur come from animal rights activists who also have an agenda of banning all animal products including wool, leather and silk as well as modern farming.
+• The calls for restrictions on fur come from animal rights activists who also have an agenda of banning all animal products including wool, leather silk as well as modern farming.

 • There are exacting standards and rules in place governing the fur sector, together with extensive assurance schemes, banning natural fur would do nothing to improve standards in animal welfare and is a purely symbolic move pushed by animal rights activists.